dougsparling/spix4/README.md

 `bundle exec ruby main.rb my_scene boolean:true int:42 string:whatever`

 And finally, if you like IRB, you can launch an interactive session by requiring `./main`, and the usual startup sequence will be skipped.
 Then you can interact with and set up game objects directly.
-Calling `main_loop` will turn control over to the engine, or `loop_once` will pump one event through the engine.
+Calling `main_loop` will turn control over to the engine, which by default loops until the scene stack is empty.
+For finer-grained control, `loop_once` can be used to visit the top-most scene once.

 ```
 $ bundle exec irb